uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/setcoostructure.rst

     nrows
-         Number of rows of the input matrix .
+         Number of rows of the input matrix.

     ncols
-         Number of columns of the input matrix .
+         Number of columns of the input matrix.

     nnz